-For this review, psychological well-being includes feeling good and functioning effectively.7 Thus, negative psychological well-being would be characterized as either or both of these being compromised.7 Learning denotes "an enduring change in behavior or the capacity to behave in a given fashion, which results from practice or other forms of experience."8
+For this review, psychological well-being includes feeling good and functioning effectively.
+Thus, negative psychological well-being would be characterized as either or both of these being compromised.
+Learning denotes "an enduring change in behavior or the capacity to behave in a given fashion, which results from practice or other forms of experience."

 Along with providing summative evaluations of students' knowledge and skills, educators often intend for assessments to produce learning.
-Students, on the contrary, often focus on "giving a performance" rather than on learning.^{9,10} This represents a major gap between the intention and impact of assessments.
-The "2018 consensus framework for good assessment" recommends 7 criteria for assessments, including that they have educational and catalytic effects that are concerned with student motivation.11 Educational effects refer to assessments motivating students to prepare for and produce educational benefit, whereas catalytic effects refer to assessments providing results and feedback that motivate stakeholders in creating, improving, and supporting education.11 In this framework, the concept of motivation is rather limited, as it focuses on the educational benefit, while ignoring the aspect of motivation suggesting education should inspire and stimulate student curiosity.^{12,13} Lineberry puts forward the concept of "assessment affecting learning," which considers student motivation and recommends using assessment as the primary way of encouraging learning and performance in education.9 But, this approach does not differentiate between driving student learning through controlled and autonomous motivation or address the problem of how driving controlled motivation has a harmful effect on autonomous motivation.^{12,13} Self-determination theory (SDT) of motivation which classifies motivation as autonomous (out of genuine interest and/or personally endorsed importance) and controlled (out of internal or external pressure or contingent on rewards or sanctions)-can provide guidance on how assessments should be conceptualized to foster autonomous rather than controlled motivation.^{12,13} Autonomous motivation as compared to controlled motivation is associated with deep learning, better academic performance, higher creativity, and psychological well-being.^{12-14} Stimulating autonomous motivation is contingent on the satisfaction of 3 basic psychological needs: autonomy (sense of choice in learning), competence (sense of capability for learning), and relatedness (sense of belonging to the peer group).
-In contrast, controlled motivation is stimulated by the frustration of these needs.^{12-14} SDT posits that high-stakes assessments have deleterious effects on students' autonomous motivation for learning and can corrupt educational practices.4 Even after educators distinguish between formative and summative assessments in HPE, students often perceive formative moments as summative ones.
-They try to control their grades by choosing their best performance moments for their formative assessments.15 This may be rooted in the notion that assessments often help to determine future educational opportunities.
-This can, therefore, happen even in sophisticated assessment systems or programs, like programmatic assessment, which is primarily designed as an assessment for learning opportunity.16 In medical schools that have adopted programmatic assessment, students have been found to treat formative assessments like summative assessments when they do not feel a sense of control over the assessment outcome.17 This is especially true for knowledge-based assessments with structured answers, when there is a lack of a trusting relationship with teachers and when assessments cannot be used for improving performance.17 Moreover, teachers may implement assessments differently than intended by curriculum developers (e.g., different clinical supervisors have been found to apply standards for scoring competencies differently).^{3,18} This is an additional factor that can widen the gap between the intention and impact of assessments.
-Thus, even a well-intentioned assessment system or program may work against student motivation if implemented incorrectly.19
+Students, on the contrary, often focus on "giving a performance" rather than on learning.
+9,10 This represents a major gap between the intention and impact of assessments.
+The "2018 consensus framework for good assessment" recommends 7 criteria for assessments, including that they have educational and catalytic effects that are concerned with student motivation.
+Educational effects refer to assessments motivating students to prepare for and produce educational benefit, whereas catalytic effects refer to assessments providing results and feedback that motivate stakeholders in creating, improving, and supporting education.
+In this framework, the concept of motivation is rather limited, as it focuses on the educational benefit, while ignoring the aspect of motivation suggesting education should inspire and stimulate student curiosity.
+12,13 Lineberry puts forward the concept of "assessment affecting learning," which considers student motivation and recommends using assessment as the primary way of encouraging learning and performance in education.9 But, this approach does not differentiate between driving student learning through controlled and autonomous motivation or address the problem of how driving controlled motivation has a harmful effect on autonomous motivation.
+12,13 Self-determination theory (SDT) of motivation-which classifies motivation as autonomous (out of genuine interest and/or personally endorsed importance) and controlled (out of internal or external pressure or contingent on rewards or sanctions)-can provide guidance on how assessments should be conceptualized to foster autonomous rather than controlled motivation.
+12,13 Autonomous motivation as compared with controlled motivation is associated with deep learning, better academic performance, higher creativity, and psychological well-being.
+12-14 Stimulating autonomous motivation is contingent on the satisfaction of 3 basic psychological needs: autonomy (sense of choice in learning), competence (sense of capability for learning), and relatedness (sense of belonging to the peer group).
+In contrast, controlled motivation is stimulated by the frustration of these needs.12-14 formative assessments.15 This may be rooted in the notion that assessments often help to determine future educational opportunities.
+This can, therefore, happen even in sophisticated assessment systems or programs, like programmatic assessment, which is primarily designed as an assessment for learning opportunity.16 In medical schools that have adopted programmatic assessment, students have been found to treat formative assessments like summative assessments when they do not feel a sense of control over the assessment outcome.
+This is especially true for knowledge-based assessments with structured answers, when there is a lack of a trusting relationship with teachers and when assessments cannot be used for improving performance.
+Moreover, teachers may implement assessments differently than intended by curriculum developers (e.g., different clinical supervisors have been found to apply standards for scoring competencies differently).
+This is an additional factor that can widen the gap between the intention and impact of assessments.
+Thus, even a well-intentioned assessment system or program may work against student motivation if implemented incorrectly.